Azure/uk-official-paas-webapp/README.md

 4. If you do not know the short name of the region you wish to deploy to enter ```Y``` else enter ```N```
 5. Enter the short name of the region you wish to deploy to e.g. ```northeurope```

-> Note: The parameter files include hard-coded passwords in various places.
-It is strongly recommended that you change these values.
 > If the parameters files are not updated, the default values will be used which may not be compatible with your on-premises environment.

 ### Method 1a: Azure CLI 2 (Configuring the deployment via script arguments)